OpenVerifiable/open-verifiable-id-sdk/architecture/0006-secure-local-storage-for-keys-and-credentials.md

 ## Context

-Private keys and verifiable credentials are highly sensitive assets. ov-id-sdk must provide robust, user-friendly, and secure local storage for these assets, ensuring they are protected from unauthorized access, loss, or compromise.
+Private keys and verifiable credentials are highly sensitive assets. open-verifiable-id-sdk must provide robust, user-friendly, and secure local storage for these assets, ensuring they are protected from unauthorized access, loss, or compromise.
 This is foundational for user sovereignty, privacy, and trust.

 ## Requirements